rhyolight/numenta-web/packages/numenta.com/pages/blog/2017/11/14/secret-to-strong-ai.md

 ---
 author: Jeff Hawkins
 brief: "Artificial Intelligence techniques such as “deep learning” and “convolutional neural networks” have made stunning advancements in image recognition, self-driving cars, and other difficult tasks.
-Numerous AI companies have appeared to catch the wave of excitement as funding and acquisitions have accelerated."
+Numerous AI companies have appeared to catch the wave of excitement as funding and acquisitions have accelerated.
+Yet, leading AI researchers realize something is not right."
 date: 2017/11/14
 hideImage: false
 image: ../images/brain-lightbulb.png